danlessa/Coursera-WebScraping/references/Web Scraping with Python and BeautifulSoup.md

     - Task 7
         - Learning Objective:: "Authenticate and maintain connection state through sessions and cookies"
         - Script::
             - Welcome back!
-This is the final task of the course, and you are going to learn how to authenticate and websites and maintain your connection state through sessions, which is a manager for internet cookies.
+This is the final task of the course, and you are going to learn how to authenticate and maintain your connection state through sessions, which is a manager for internet cookies.
             - This is an critical skill for making you able to scrap more complex websites, and this will open you a lot of possibilities as to what places you can retrieve your data.
             - So to get started, open the task seven notebook.
 I've already put some blocks in there, but first let's open the link that I've put.
 This is an example of a login page.
 If you put admin and one two three four five at the login, then the website creates a cookie for maintaining your state.
 Even if you refresh, the state is maintained.
             - To see exactly what happens, go back, open the Dev tools through Control Shift I. Go to the network, click preserve log, and log in again.
 When you do that, your browser first send a POST request to login mode login, with usr and pwd parameters, and then you are redirected to the login mode welcome through a GET request.
 Feel free to pause the video for inspecting more.